 - Masks made of a moisture-wicking and breathable fabric, such as a bandana or neck gaiter

 - Choose a mask which covers your mouth, nose, and chin

 - Use a mask with a filter as it is easy to breathe in these types of masks

 Wearing a face mask is an important strategy to prevent the spread of COVID-19.
-If you cannot wear a face mask due to asthma, follow physical distancing, wash your hands, and try avoiding going outside.
+If you cannot wear a face mask due to asthma, follow physical distancing, wash your hands, and avoid going outside.
 This will protect you and other people from COVID-19 other complications.
-Also, take your asthma medications on time, keep your Ventorlin inhaler with you all the time.
+Also, take your asthma medications on time, keep your Ventorlin inhaler with you.